On this page

 About the Activators program

-The Activators collaborate with YACVic to develop and deliver an advocacy project on an issue important to young people.
+The Activators collaborate with YACVic to develop and deliver an idea or project on an issue important to young people.

-Up to 20 young people aged 18-25 who live, study, or work in rural or regional Victoria participate in our 8-month program to accelerate their advocacy work.
+Up to 20 young people aged 16-25 who live, study, or work in rural or regional Victoria participate in our 6-month program to create change in their community.
 Activators receive support, training, resources, professional development and networking opportunities along with a $1,000 honorarium and up to $1,000 in seed funding for their project.

 Bella — Shepparton

 Bray — Warrnambool

 Bray knows that not all young people receive the same opportunities growing up.
 That’s why Bray is advocating for greater access to camps and activities that build young people’s resilience.